aihsmh/numdifftools/docs/how-to/create_virtual_env_with_conda.rst

 ------------------------------------------
 Open a terminal client.
 Enter ``conda -V`` into the terminal command line and press enter.
-If conda is installed you should see somehting like the following.
+If conda is installed you should see something like the following.

 .. parsed-literal::